-For the JUNIORS and WOMEN categories, there will be a single group of maximum 14 riders.
+For the WOMEN category, there will be a single group of maximum 14 riders.
 All will be qualified for the finals.

 Any practice is forbidden from 30' preceding the start of the first heat, unless under exceptional circumstances the Clerk of the Course has given permission.